Community Advisory Board

 LPM strives to be a community commons for ideas, culture and information sharing.
 Our Advisory Board members give us feedback and guidance on how to best meet that mission.

 Board members talk with their neighbors, attend our events and work with LPM’s board of directors and staff.
 Like LPM itself, the Advisory Board aims to connect our community.

-The Advisory Board meets every other month for about an hour at LPM’s studios on South 4th street.
-(Meetings held on Zoom during COVID19, link below.)
+The Advisory Board meets every other month for about an hour at LPM’s studios on South 4th street and via Zoom.
 In between the meetings, we may ask you to listen to our radio programs, attend our events and be part of committees working on specific projects.
 Sometimes we’ll ask you to meet with people in your neighborhood or others to get feedback on our work or to learn about needs we can help meet.